 Greek Expectations is a family run food truck which serves traditional Greek Cypriot and Mediterranean Food.
 Their Lamb Kofte Souvlaki wrap with halloumi cheese (£5.50) is my favourite, but they also serve a Chicken Souvlaki wrap, falafel and Loukanika (traditional Greek sausages cooked in red wine).
 The truck can be found on Leather Lane from Wednesday to Friday.

 The food is so delicious I’ll even let them off for the cheesy name!

 Brazilian BBQ can be found on the end of Leather Lane closer to Chancery Lane station all week.
 You can grab their Samba Chicken Box, which comes with chilli and garlic chicken skewers, rice, black beans, coleslaw and salad, plus a side of sweet potato fries and a drink for only £6.50.
-My advice would to be to get the sweet potato fries with some extra garlic sauce.
-They’re delicious, but remember to bring mints or gum if you’re meeting someone after!
+My advice would be to get the sweet potato fries with some extra garlic sauce.
+They’re delicious, but remember to bring mints or gum if you’re heading to a meeting straight after!

 Check out this video by World Food Traveller of the boxes being prepared…